View Ruth Benson's Obituary on ChicagoTribune.com and share memories

 Ruth Ann (Hendrickson) Benson passed away peacefully at her home in Aurora, IL surrounded by her family on December 14, 2019.
 Ruth was born on April 5, 1932 to Howard and Viola Hendrickson in her family home in Blanchardville, WI.

-Ruth graduated from Blanchardville High School where she was active in Band, Choir, Drama and the Luther League.
-She was also a high school Cheerleader and Prom Queen.
-Ruth graduated from the University of Wisconsin-Platteville where she was active in the Athenaeum Society and Chorus.
-She was a college Cheerleader and Philadelphia Winter Dance Queen.
-On the day Ruth became her college Homecoming Queen, she and Jim were engaged.

-Ruth and Jim married on June 28, 1953 and moved to Viola, WI where Ruth taught 2nd grade and Jim taught high school.
-Following the birth of their second child, Ruth and Jim moved back to Illinois where Jim started working at the Old Second National Bank.
+Ruth and Jim married on June 28, 1953 and lived in Wisconsin for a few years before moving to Illinois where Jim started working at the Old Second National Bank.

 Ruth was very active in several community organizations including: Junior Women's Club, the Aurora Jaycee-ettes, Child Welfare Society, PTA Boards, Mid-West Early American Pressed Glass Club, Grace Lutheran Church, St. Mark's Lutheran Church, Faith Circle, and a 50-year member of the PEO Sisterhood Chapter BT.